TomokiMiyauci/memo/README.md

 ## Keying

-Cache keys are function references, `new.target`, and arguments represented by [composite keys](https://github.com/tc39/proposal-richer-keys/tree/master/compositeKey).
+Cache keys are `this` and arguments represented by [composite keys](https://github.com/tc39/proposal-richer-keys/tree/master/compositeKey).

 The equivalence of composite key is the